Azure/secrets-store-csi-driver-provider-azure/website/content/en/configurations/sync-with-k8s-secrets.md

 - The secrets will only sync once you *start a pod mounting the secrets*.
 Solely relying on the syncing with Kubernetes secrets feature thus does not work.
 - The Kubernetes secrets will be synced to the same namespace as the application pod and `SecretProviderClass`.
+- When all the pods consuming the secret are deleted, the Kubernetes secret is also deleted.
+This is done by adding the pods as owners to the created Kubernetes secret.
+When all the application pods consuming the Kubernetes secret are deleted, the Kubernetes secret will be garbage collected.
 {{% /alert %}}

 A `SecretProviderClass` custom resource should have the following components: